-When you meet with a chronic pain lawyer at Preszler Law in Vancouver, s/he will review with you the types of compensation available to you and give you an honest estimate on what your claim is worth.
+When you meet with a chronic pain lawyer at Preszler Injury Lawyers in Vancouver, s/he will review with you the types of compensation available to you and give you an honest estimate on what your claim is worth.
 At the end of your meeting, you will have a clear understanding of the claims process and what it takes to recover your past and future medical expenses as well as any lost wages.

 If you have a valid chronic pain injury claim, you may be entitled to the following:

 - Compensation for Pain and Suffering, lost wages both past and future, future medical care both past and future, out of pocket expenses and housekeeping and home maintenance services.